Wakiyan Ho' Was'te'

 Good Voice Thunder

-Ellson Bennett is a noted teacher and speaker who travels extensively throughout the United States and the world.
-Co-Founder of Covenant of Faith, a ministry of many outreaches devoted to meeting the needs of the Indigenous People of America and the world.
-Along with his ministry, he is also a renowned Native American Artist.
+Ellson Bennett is a Prolific Speaker, Pastor, Teacher, Traveling Minister, a renowned Native American Artist, a Narrative Music Artist, and an Advocate who travels extensively throughout the United States and the world.
+Co-Founder of Covenant of Faith Ministries, a ministry of many outreaches devoted to preaching and teaching the uncompromised Word of God in Grace and Truth to all Nations around the world.

-Covenant of Faith was established in 2005 by Ellson and his wife, Debra Bennett, and they now conduct meetings across the North American continent, along with pastoring in Hidden Springs, AZ on the Navajo Nation.
-The ministry continues to steadily move forward with the message of hope to all People.
+Covenant of Faith is located on the Navajo Indian Reservation with two Churches established on the Navajo Nation.
+It’s headquarters are located on the Navajo Indian Reservation in Hidden Springs, Arizona at the mouth of the Grand Canyon, and their second location is located in the Kaibeto, Arizona just 30 minutes east of Page, Arizona.
+Covenant of Faith was established in 2005 by Ellson and his wife, Debra Bennett and they now conduct meetings across America along with pastoring on the Navajo Nation.
+The ministry continues to steadily move forward with the message of Grace, Faith and Love to all people.

-In 2017, Ellson and his family were adopted into the Lakota Nation with the Miniconjou Band, and he was given the name Wakiyan Ho' Was'te' meaning 'Good Voice Thunder'.
+In 2017, Ellson and his family were adopted into the Lakota Nation with the Miniconjou Band, and he was honored with the name Wakiyan Ho' Was'te' meaning 'Good Voice Thunder'.

 In 2019 Ellson released his first Narrative EP album entitled 'My Anthology' and performed live at the Native American Music Awards in New York with his daughter Callie.
 His single 'My Supplication' was nominated for Best Indie Single of that Year.
 His Album ‘My Anthology’ was nominated in the year 2022 in the Native American Music Awards.